hemanth42/Arduino-Reddit/README.md

       > Attach your Arduino board to your computer via USB.

-      > Go to the reddit_arduino.py script and set your Reddit username and password by editing this line: a = daemon("username", "password")

-      > Run the reddit_arduino.py script from your shell.
+      > Open up your Python Console and type:
+          >> import arduino_reddit
+          >> arduino_reddit.mailcheck("username","password")

+      > Alternatively you can run the checkmail.py script included in the repo which will prompt you for your username and password(which can also be passed as command line arguements depending upon your choice)
+         $ python checkmail.py username password
+      Additionally you can manually assign the serial port number your arduino board used by passing an extra argument:
+         $ python checkmail.py username password port

 ## Note